Western Illinois University: Macomb Campus

 When a vacancy occurs, the department should notify the Student Employment Office of the opening by completing the Employer Job Vacancy Form online.
 The job listing will be added to our database for inclusion on the web and will also be posted outside the Financial Aid Office at 127 Sherman Hall.
 Students interested in posted vacancies should contact the hiring department or listed contact person in order to apply for the position.

 The Student Employment Office reviews all student job listings.
-If it appears that a job requirement could be discriminatory, the Affirmative Action Officer will review the request.
+If it appears that a job requirement could be discriminatory, the Equal Opportunity Officer will review the request.
 The Student Employment Office will not list job openings which contain clear indications of discriminatory intent.